A burger patty made with TVP and VWG, plus lots of umami from mushrooms, mushroom powder, Marmite, tomato paste, and a beafy broth base.

 Form the mixture into 8 burger patties and place on the sheet lined with parchment paper.

-Place patties in the pre-heated oven for 20 minutes.
-Then flip the patties and cook for another 20 minutes.
+Cover the patties loosely with foil and place them in the pre-heated oven for 20 minutes.
+Then remove the foil and carefully flip the patties (they will still be soft).
+Cook for another 20 minutes uncovered.

 The patties will firm up a bit once they've cooled, but they are ready to eat if you don't mind them softer.
 I prefer to let them cool to room temperature and then store in the fridge for up to a week or freeze them.
 When freezing, cut the parchment paper from cooking into rectangles around the patties and use it to separate them for easy removal.
 Then defrost them slightly in a microwave for about 30 seconds or leave at room temp for about 30 minutes.
 Then they are ready to be finished on the grill or in a pan until heated through.